 Plug 5 into the equation for volume of a sphere

 Welcome to MooMooMath.
 Today we are going to look at spheres and how to look at both the surface area and the volume of a sphere.
 Surface area is very simple, if you look at a circle or a sphere there is a great circle on the inside and I just highlighted it in red.
 Now they call it the great circle because it can be drawn inside a sphere.
 What you are going to do is find the area of that great circle which is just π x r^(2 )and the surface area is kind of like on a beach ball the amount of plastic you would need to create the ball and it is just four times the great circle.
-So if you can find the area of the circle you just multiple it by four.
-So you have 4 x π and in this case the radius is 5 and this becomes 5 squared.
-So 5 squared is 25 and 25 times 4 is 100 and you just stick the π next to it so it becomes 100 π and it is surface area so the units are always squared.
+So if you can find the area of the circle you just multiply it by four.
+So you have 4 x π and in this case, the radius is 5 and this becomes 5 squared.
+So 5 squared is 25 and 25 times 4 is 100 and you just stick the π next to it so it becomes 100 π and it is a surface area so the units are always squared.
 Now let’s shift over here and look at volume, which is a similar formula.
-It is four thirds times πr^3 and we will cube that.
+It is four-thirds times πr^3 and we will cube that.
 So all I need for this formula is the radius again.
 So the radius is five and we will cube it times π times 4⁄3 So 5 cubed is 5 times 5 times 5 which is 125 so 4⁄3 times 125 is 500 over 3 and don’t forget your π and your units are cubed because it is 3 dimensional so take your radius cube it and stick a 1 under it and multiple it by 4⁄3 and you get 500⁄(3 π units cubed) So let’s look at a cheat sheet

 Surface Area equals 4 x πr^2

-Volume of a Sphere equals Four thirds pi r cubed
+Volume of a Sphere equals Four-thirds pi r cubed

-In this example our radius is 6 and six squared is 36 and 36 times 4 is 144 π units squared
+In this example, our radius is 6 and six squared is 36 and 36 times 4 is 144 π units squared

 Now to find the volume use 3 as the radius so 3 cubed is 27 and 27 times 4⁄3 is 36π units cubed so those are the two formulas for volume and surface area of a cube.